Aadyant12/Chima-Rufus-AI-Agent/README.md

 ### Scraping Parameters

 - `url` (str): Starting URL for crawling
-- `instructions` (str): Natural language instructions for content extraction
+- `instructions` (str): Natural language instructions for finding relevant content

-## 🧠 Content Extraction
+## 🧠 How It Works

 Rufus uses the `sentence-transformers/all-MiniLM-L6-v2` model for semantic content extraction.
 The process involves:

-1. Splitting content into manageable chunks
+1. Crawling the website and gathering content
-2. Generating embeddings for instructions and content
+2. Breaking content into manageable chunks
-3. Computing similarity scores
+3. Using AI to match your instructions with relevant content
-4. Filtering relevant content based on threshold
+4. Sorting results by relevance
-5. Sorting results by relevance
+5. Providing a clean, filtered output

 ## 🌐 Web Crawling Features